TopHillRobotics/quadruped-robot-docs/docs/source/overview.rst

 Source Code Structure
 ==================

 You can find the source code at `GitHub <https://github.com/TopHillRobotics/quadruped-robot/>`_.
-The source code includes four directories
+The source code includes five major directories

-* **demo** contains various demos to understand the software architecture and algorithms.
+* **demo** has many demo examples to help users understand the software usage and the project architecture itself.

-* **extern** contains the third-party dependencies to successfully run our code.
+* **extern** contains the third-party dependencies to successfully compile and run the code.
+* **navigation** contains the codes for SLAM and navigation.

-* **quadruped** contains the core algorithms of our project.
+* **quadruped** contains the core modules defining robots, state, planner, dynamics and supporting algorithms.

-* **simulation** contains the configuration to run the simulation.
+* **simulation** contains the configuration to run demos in simulation.